HugoMatilla/hugomatilla.github.io/_posts/2016-02-12-Share-Library.md

 7. Wait until approval

-Once you got the email telling you that the the project is uploaded to the JCenter, go to the test project ( _MyLibraryAARTestApplication_) and substite the reference of the local `aar` file to the JCenter reference and see how the project works using your library from the server instead of locally.
+Once you got the email telling you that the the project is uploaded to the JCenter, go to the test project ( _MyLibraryAARTestApplication_) and substitute the reference of the local `aar` file to the JCenter reference and see how the project works using your library from the server instead of locally.

 	compile 'com.hugomatilla:mylibrary:1.0.0'

-Now you can add this reference to your readme file so peolpe who want to use your library can do it easily.
+Now you can add this reference to your readme file so people who want to use your library can do it easily.

 ## Extra point.
 Add it to Awesome list